 - If you roll an answer that is not available, this is the end of your turn.

 - The winner is the player who uses all his/her cubes first.

 Watch the Disney movie version of The BFG.
 Have students compare and contrast the similarities and differences between the two.

-In 1989, The BFG was make into an animated film.
+In 1989, The BFG was made into an animated film.
 This film is full of songs and even won the New York Film Festival for Best Score and Songs.
 This makes it a great addition to your unit for teaching figurative language.
 The video below contains the full movie.